MicrosoftDocs/microsoft-cloud/docs/dev/copilot/overview.md

 ---
-title: Adopt, extend, and build Copilot experiences across the Microsoft Cloud
+title: Adopt, extend and build Copilot experiences across the Microsoft Cloud
-description: Learn how you can adopt, extend, and build Copilot experiences.
+description: Learn how you can adopt, extend and build Copilot experiences.
 author: DanWahlin
 ms.author: donasa
 ms.contributors: dwahlin-5182022